 Figure 8: Greater covert detail.
 Juvenile Lincoln’s Sparrow, Embrun Sewage Lagoons, Embrun, Ontario.
 23 July 2017.

-Thank you to Wayne Renaud for use of his photo of a juvenile Swamp Sparrow, thanks also to Greg Neise for posing the Q, “not Lincoln’s?” on my Facebook page and thank-you to the following members of the Advanced Birding in Ontario page for weighing in on the ID online: Victor Dillabaugh, Richard Beardon, Fred Urie, and Alison Jane Bentley.
+Thank you to Wayne Renaud for the use of his photo of a juvenile Swamp Sparrow, thanks also to Greg Neise for posing the Q, “not Lincoln’s?” on my Facebook page.
+Thank-you to the following members of the Advanced Birding in Ontario page for weighing in on the ID online: Victor Dillabaugh, Richard Beardon, Fred Urie, and Alison Jane Bentley.
 After these online comments, I was motivated to get to the bottom of this perplexing ID dilemma (if possible) 🙂

 Recommended Reading/Reference List

 Pyle, P. 1997.
 Identification guide to North American Birds.
 2nd printing.
 Part I, Columbidae to Plocidae.
 Slate Creek Press, Bolinas CA.

 Rimmer, C.C.
 1986.
 Identification of juvenile Lincoln’s and Swamp Sparrows.
 Journal of Field Ornithology 57: 114-125. https://sora.unm.edu/sites/default/files/journals/jfo/v057n02/p0114-p0125.pdf.

 Sibley, D.A.
 2014.
 The Sibley Guide to Birds.
 2nd ed.
 New York: Alfred A. Knopf.